Year 5 and 6 French Visit to Boulogne, France.

 Modern Foreign Languages

 French is taught throughout the school.
-A visit to France takes place during the Whitsun Term in Year 6 to enable the children to experience and practice using a foriegn langauge first hand.
+A visit to France takes place during the Whitsun Term in KS2 to enable the children to experience and practice using a foriegn langauge first hand.
 The school also holds an annual French Day and French Café Morning.
 Spanish is offered as a second Modern Foreign Language to children in the school who have an interest or particular aptitude for languages.

 Spanish Day at The Free School Norwich!